 Ooh, I like this one.
 Maybe you could name your little one after the place it was conceived?
 Or do that ‘what’s your porn star name?’ thing, where you combine the name of your first pet with the road you grew up on?
 (FYI, I’d be Abigail Woodfield).
 Or, you know, perhaps I could stop messing around and give this question the respect it deserves?

-Yes, I did just use the word respect, and I used it because – provided you don’t pick something that’s so bad your child opts to do a legal switcheroo via the deed poll service – the name you select is going to stay with your kid for 70, 80, 90 or even 100 years.
+Yes, I did just use the word respect, and I used it because – provided you don’t pick a baby name that’s so bad your child opts to do a legal switcheroo via the deed poll service – the name you select is going to stay with your kid for 70, 80, 90 or even 100 years.
 That’s big.
 It’s massive.
 It’s absolutely gigantic.
 And due to this magnitude, the first golden nugget of advice I’ll offer up is…

 Don’t rush your decision